St. Benedict's Preparatory School

-St. Benedict's Preparatory School is a Catholic college preparatory school in Newark, New Jersey run by the Benedictines.
+St. Benedict's Preparatory School is a Catholic college preparatory school in Newark, New Jersey run by the Benedictine monks of Newark Abbey.

 The school serves boys and girls in kindergarten through twelfth grade on a 12 acre urban campus.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1990.

+As of the 2023–24 school year, the school had an enrollment of 965 students and 74.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
+The school's student body was 53.6% (517) Black, 35.4% (342) Hispanic, 4.7% (45) White, 3.8% (37) two or more races, 2.2% (21) Asian and 0.3% (3) American Indian / Alaska Native.

 History

 Established in 1868 by the Benedictine monks of Newark Abbey, the school is guided by the sixth century Rule of Saint Benedict.
-It has been a located in the Archdiocese of Newark for more than 130 years.
+It has been located in the Archdiocese of Newark for more than 130 years.

-As of the 2017–18 school year, the school had an enrollment of 749 students and 48.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.4:1.
-The school's student body was 55.1% (413) Black, 29.8% (223) Hispanic, 7.1% (53) two or more races, 6.4% (48) White and 1.5% (11) Asian.
 The school serves students from Newark and its neighboring communities; students come from 100 towns and approximately 215 schools.
 More than 60 are from 23 other countries.

 Starting in the 2017–18 school year, the former St. Mary School began operating within St. Benedict's.
-Classes for kindergarten through sixth grade are co-ed and grades 7 and 8 are segregated by gender, while the high school program remains all boys.
+Classes for kindergarten through eighth grade are co-educational.
+The high school, known as the Prep Division, was previously all-boys before becoming co-institutional (i.e. boys and girls are admitted, but are segregated in classes) in the 2020-2021 school year, after Benedictine Academy in Elizabeth closed in the spring of 2020.

 The school was closed for the 1972–73 school year.
 Since its re-opening in 1973, the headmaster has been Fr.
 Edwin D. Leahy, O.S.B, who was graduated from St. Benedict's in 1963.